CoffeeeAtNight/MilkyTeadrop-FileServer/README.md

 To interact with the file server, use HTTP requests to the provided endpoints.
 You can use tools like `curl` or Postman, or integrate the API calls into your application.

-## Contributing

-I welcome contributions to the Milkyteadrop Fileserver!

 ## Note